You may find other exhibits much more interesting. But it all depends on our personal preferences and what makes visual and emotional impact upon us.

 THE CAST COURTS

-I’d say that the Cast Courts is probably the most mesmerising section of the museum.
+I’d say that the Cast Courts is probably the most impressive section of the museum.
 It opened in 1873 and shows copies of architecture and artworks from around the world.

 The Courts, the strongest expression of the museum’s mission as a place of art education, provided examples to inspire artists, designers and artisans.